Founding Month: pay what you want (suggested $29.99) · then Standard $39 · Studio $149

 Production questions

-• Can a tower, door, unit, or hazard change the map without starting a small rebuild ceremony?
+Can a tower, door, unit, or hazard change the map without forcing a full-grid rebuild?

 Workflow visuals